sib-swiss/single-cell-training/docs/day3/differential_gene_expression.md

 ##first an sce object is needed
 sce_proB <- as.SingleCellExperiment(proB)

-#The needed package has to be installed if not already done:
-if (!require("BiocManager", quietly = TRUE))
-  install.packages("BiocManager")
-BiocManager::install("scuttle")

 library(scuttle)

 ##aggregateAcrossCells here it is only aggregated by sample, one could imagine